krootee/Ghost/README.md

 Pin 15,GND: To GND
 Pin 16,GPIO15: Need to connect to GND.

-### FreeIMU (accelerometer, gyro and compass)
+### MPU-6050 (accelerometer and gyro)

 In order to detect movement there is an MPU6050 MEMS motion tracking device with accelerometer and gyro, and an HMC5883 compass.

-This is the combination used by FreeIMU (http://www.varesano.net/projects/hardware/FreeIMU).
+To interface the MPU-6050 I'm using code from Jeff Rowberg (https://github.com/jrowberg/i2cdevlib/tree/master/Arduino/MPU6050)

+ Alternatively I'm going to use FreeIMU (http://www.varesano.net/projects/hardware/FreeIMU).

+### HMC5883 (compass)

+The compass is a slave-I2C device where the MPU-6050 is the master.
+FreeIMU uses these two components together.

 ### I2C multiplexer and 8 IR sensors

 Since the I2C IR sensors I'm using all have the same I2C address I need to multiplex between them using an I2C mux.

 The multiplexer is an TCA9548APWR with eight channels.
+In Rev1 I'm using a multiplexer with footprint TSSOP (7.8 x 4.4 mm).
+In future revisions I'm considering changing to TCA9548ARGER which has a VQFN footprint (4 x 4 mm).
+They both have 24 pins.

 The IR sensors are eight Sharp GP2Y0E02B, which uses I2C.
 It has range 4-50cm.